julien-sarik/axon/README.md

 Event processors allow to configure how events will be dispatch to event handlers.
 There are two types of event processors:
 - Subscribing processors: they are called by the thread publishing the event
-- Tracking processors: they pull image from the event store
+- Tracking processors: they pull image from the event store An event processor logical instance is identified by its name.
 #### Tracking processors
 ##### Token store
 Tracking event processors need a token store to store the progress of the event processing.